 You Can Even Install Raspbian to a USB Drive

 Want to run the latest Raspbian Stretch from your USB drive instead of an SD card?
-This is possible if you own a Raspberry Pi 3 or later, which enables you to copy the operating system to a connected USB device.
+This is possible if you own a Raspberry Pi 3 or later.
+These devices allow you to copy the operating system to a connected USB device.
 Perhaps a USB flash device, or a HDD, or even an SSD.

 While this will require the latest version of Raspbian, you don’t necessarily need to start with a fresh install.
-Instead, upgrade in the terminal first as explained above, then follow the instructions in our full tutorial on booting a Raspberry Pi 3 from USB.
+Instead, upgrade Raspbian in the terminal as explained above, then follow our tutorial: booting a Raspberry Pi 3 from USB .

 Ways to Update Raspbian on Your Raspberry Pi